 To develop a groundwater resource there are a number of phases of work that need to be undertaken including siting, construction and testing.
 Groundwater Relief supports charities at each of these stages, working when possible with local contractors and groundwater professionals.

-Siting a well is a scientific investigative process that needs to balance the availability of groundwater within the underlying geological environment with the accessibility of the site, the requirements of the beneficiaries, the risks associated with the source and the future impacts of an abstraction on the nearby environment.
+Siting a new borehole is a scientific investigative process that needs to balance the availability of groundwater within the underlying geological environment with the accessibility of the site, the water supply requirements, the risks associated with the source and the future impacts of an abstraction on the nearby environment.

 There are at least two steps that should be undertaken when siting a borehole: